csparpa/fluentcheck/README.md

-# check
+# fluentcheck
 _Fluent assertions for Python_

 Bored of using `assert` multiple times to check types, intervals, etc. on data passed as input to your Python functions?
-This generates a lot of boilerplate code. __check__ helps you reducing the lines of code providing you a human-friendly and fluent way to make assertions.
+This generates a lot of boilerplate code. __fluentcheck__ helps you reducing the lines of code providing you a human-friendly and fluent way to make assertions.

 Instead of: